-I’m always looking for drawing ideas and have a fun creativity prompt to share with you today.
+I’m always looking for drawing ideas and have a fun creativity prompt to share that will help you with drawing practice.
 My family tested this out on Day 8 of the first TinkerSketch sketchbook challenge, but I didn’t take time to share the results of the process.

-This drawing prompt invites you to draw as much as you can in one minute!
+This creativity booster invites you to draw as much as you can in one minute.

 My 4-year old and I spend a lot of time at our art studio while her older sister is in school, and today she suggested that we make some one-minute drawings.
 It’s been a few months since we’ve tried this fun creativity prompt, and I was game.
 I also enjoy the challenge of making art with my kids, and when they have an idea I try to run with it.

 I cut up 9″ x 12″ sheets of drawing paper into four pieces, gave us each a stack, and we were ready to go.

 I set the timer for one minute and then we faced the challenge to draw as much as we could (or wanted to) in that time span.
 A minute goes by surprisingly fast!